 Make sure that you have an account in Tutt Library's circulation system.
 This is what the authentication system uses to ensure that off-campus database users are members of the college.

-Before you leave think about any local library or museum contacts you have.
-Talk with them to arrange local access to research materials if possible.
+Do you know of any libraries or museums where you are going?
+Talk with them to learn if you can access their research materials.
+Your liaison librarian may be able to help with this as well.
 See more about this on the "Doing Research from Off Campus" tab.

 Museum of Food, Lima Peru